 - Developing suitable indigenous security technologies to address requirements in this field.

-- Improving visibility of the ICT products/services’ integrity by having testing and validation infrastructure.
+- Improving the visibility of the ICT (Information and Communication Technology) products/services’ integrity by having testing and validation infrastructure.

 - Providing businesses with fiscal benefits for adopting standard security practices and processes.